All Products

 Document Center

-This topic describes limits on usage of Function Compute resources, such as service resources, function resources, triggers, layers, regions, image sizes, and the number of GPU cards.
+This topic describes how to manage quotas for Function Compute resources.
+It also outlines the usage limits of various Function Compute resources, including service resources, function execution resources, triggers, layers, regions, and images.

 Important